 |Title:||Asst.
 Men's Soccer Coach|

-Bobby Shuttleworth enters his third season as an assistant on head coach Gary Crompton's staff in 2012.
-Shuttleworth is currently in his fourth season as a goalkeeper with the New England Revolution of Major League Soccer after signing with the club as a free agent during the 2009 season.
+Bobby Shuttleworth enters his fourth season as an assistant on head coach Gary Crompton's staff in 2013.
+Shuttleworth is currently in his fifth season as a goalkeeper with the New England Revolution of Major League Soccer after signing with the club as a free agent during the 2009 season.

 In four-plus seaons with the Revs, Shuttleworth has started over 40 matches.
 The 2013 season has seen him set career highs in matches played and started, saves and wins.
 He made his MLS debut on May 29, 2010 against the New York Red Bulls and earned his first career win in the process.
 He made his first career start on June 5 of that year at the Seattle Sounders.

 Shuttleworth had a successful three-year collegiate career at the University of Buffalo, starting 33 matches and going 20-7-7 with a 0.80 goals against average.
 As a junior he started all 20 matches and posted eight shutouts while compiling a 0.63 GAA on his way to being named second team All Mid-America Conference.
 He decided to forgo his final season of eligibility to sign with the Revolution.
 He majored in communications at Buffalo.